streamlit/docs/content/develop/tutorials/databases/snowflake.md

        st.write(f"{row.NAME} has a :{row.PET}:")
    ```

-   The `st.connection` object above handles secrets retrieval, setup, query caching and retries.

-   By default, `.query()` results are cached without expiring.
+   The `st.connection` command creates a `SnowflakeConnection` object and handles secrets retrieval.
+The `.query()` method handles query caching and retries.
+By default, query results are cached without expiring.
 Setting `ttl="10m"` ensures the query result is cached for no longer than 10 minutes.
-You can also set `ttl=0` to disable caching.
+To disable caching, you can set `ttl=0` instead.
 Learn more in [Caching](/develop/concepts/architecture/caching).

    <Note>

-   If you configured your connection using a named connection in `.snowflake/connections.toml` instead of `[default]`, you must include your connection name in `st.connection`.
+   If you configured your connection using a named connection in `.snowflake/connections.toml` instead of `[default]` (Option 2 above), you must include your connection name in `st.connection`.
 If you have `[my_connection]` in your connections file, replace the line with `st.connection` as follows:

    ```python
    conn = st.connection("my_connection", type="snowflake")